 Banking industry in Thailand is one of the industries that are facing up to high competitive pressure, especially after 1997 crisis.
-As showed in the Figure 1, as indicated in Figure 1 (Appendix B) net profits and return on assets sunk during the crisis.
-It was not until 2001 that the net profit of the banks became slightly positive gain.
+As showed in the Figure 1, net profits and return on assets sunk during the crisis.
+It was not until 2001 that the net profit of the banks slightly became positive gain.